DavidVorick/CodeCommit/UserSpecification.md

 The output of the consistency check will be placed in agent-config/consistency-report.txt

-## Rolling Up Code
+### Rolling Up Code

-If code-commit is run with the `--rollup` flag, it will roll up every file in the codebase and create a context file that gets placed in agent-config/codebase.txt - this file can then by copy-pasted into an LLM UI for advanced debugging.

-If the flag `--light-roll` is passed in, it will ignore the Cargo.lock file.
+If code-commit is run with the `--rollup` flag, it will trigger a non-agentic workflow to roll up every file in the codebase and create a context file that gets placed in agent-config/codebase.txt - this file can then by copy-pasted into an LLM UI for advanced debugging.
+By default, the Cargo.lock file is not included in the rollup.
+If the flag '--rollup-full' is used, then the Cargo.lock file will also be included.

 ## LLMs

 CodeCommit supports multiple LLMs.
-The default LLM is gemini-3-pro, and other LLMs are also supported.
+The default LLM is gemini-3-pro-preview, and other LLMs are also supported.
 To run a different model, the user should pass a '--model' flag.
 Unrecognized models and unrecognized flags should produce an error.

 The core logic for interfacing with llms is in the 'llm' module.

-### Gemini 3
+### Gemini 3 Pro Preview

-User flag: '--model gemini-3-pro'
+User flag: '--model gemini-3-pro-preview'

 API Key Location: agent-config/gemini-key.txt